-While the Division does not offer formal Audio-visual courses, it realizes the importance of motion picture and other visual aids as a means of communications in business, industry and governPERKINSTON JUNIOR COLLEGE
+While the Division does not offer formal Audio-visual courses, it realizes the importance of motion picture and other visual aids as a means of communications in business, industry and government.

-Weber and ment.
 The Division does sponsor a program for the obtaining and using the aids by the instructors in the other divisions of the college to supplement and enrich their courses.